shashwatpandey07/llm-router/README.md

 ./run_app.sh
 ```

-This will open an interactive web interface where you can:
+This opens an interactive web interface where you can:
 - Enter queries and see real-time routing decisions
 - View detailed difficulty analysis
-- See cost savings and performance metrics
+- See verification status and repair attempts
-- Track cumulative statistics
+- Track cost savings and performance metrics

-### Option 2: Run router test
+### Run Router Test

 ```bash
 cd llm-router